Roundups|February 28, 2026|Francis

 Pros:

-- Most complete free tier of any calorie tracker
+- Most complete free version of any calorie tracker

 - No ads on the free version